tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/custom-charts.md

 ## Create a New Chart Type
 First, decide on a chart name and create a Vue component following the anatomy of a chart Vue component.
 If the chart is rendered using Apexcharts, be sure to also fill in relevant chart option settings.

-Next, register the chart adding it to the list in the file `chartTypes.js` in `/src/assets/configs/apexcharts`.
+Next, register the chart by adding it to the list in the file `chartTypes.js` in `/src/assets/configs/apexcharts`.
 And then register the chart Vue component as a global Vue component in `main.js` located in `/src`.

 Finally, add the chart name to any component configuration to render it.